 Unrecognized minorities (converts to Christianity, Bahai, Dervish and non-believers) suffer severe violations.
 The majority of the thousands of Iranians converting to Christianity gather in small house groups.
-The biggest threat is from the Iranian security services, who monitor Christians' activity (online and offline) and gather information to use against them as evidence of 'acting against national security' or 'espionage for Zionist regimes'.
-It is believed that thousands of Iranian Christians from a Muslim background flee the country every year out of fear of arrest, psychological torture (including solitary confinement) and long-term prison sentences.
+The biggest threat is from the Iranian security services, who monitor Christians' online activity and gather information to use against them as evidence of 'acting against national security' or 'espionage for Zionist regimes'.
+It is believed that thousands of Iranian Christians from a Muslim background flee the country out of fear of arrest, psychological torture (including solitary confinement) and long-term prison sentences.

-1 Data source: Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024) (Adapted according to OD estimate)
+1 Data source: Todd M. Johnson and Gina A. Zurlo, eds., World Christian Database (Leiden/Boston: Brill, accessed March 2023) (Adapted according to OD-estimate)